swcarpentry/DEPRECATED-boot-camps/python/2b-PythonDataStructures/Readme.md

 Since tuples are immutable, they can be used as keys for dictionaries.
 Lists are mutable, and therefore cannot.

 When you architect software in python, most data will end up looking either like a list or a dictionary.
 These two data types are very important in python and you'll end up using them all the time.

+##Exercises

+###A: Creating and Sorting Lists###

+Accomplish the following tasks using Python.
+Each task should take only one line.
+You may need to use the help and dir functions to figure out parts you don't know:

+1. Create a string and initialize it to "Joshua Katy Milad Anthony Shoaib"

+2. Split the string into a list whose elements are the names Joshua, Katy, Milad, Anthony and Shoaib.

+3. Sort and print the list

+4. Without deleting anyone, add your own name to the list **so that it comes first.**

+###B: Manipulating Compound Data

+Accomplish the following tasks using Python.
+Each task should take only one line.
+You may need to use the help and dir functions to figure out parts you don't know:

+1. Create a dictionary containing the key, value pairs:
+    -   "Red", 5
+    -   "Green", 3
+    -   "Purple", 3
+    -   "Orange", 1
+    -   "Blue", 3
+    -   "Teal", 3

+2. Extract a list of values from the dictionary (i.e. get a list containing [3,3,3,3,1,5] from the dictionary, don't make the list on your own)

+3. Find and use a list method to count the number of times the value 3 appears (Use the list you produced on step 2, the correct answer is that the value 3 appears four times)